 If you are EOP eligible financially (check with Financial Aid) then the Financial Aid office will give you a letter to include with your application that says that this student is eligible for EOP and the application fee MAY be waived.
 Some schools honor this, some do not.
-Students with AA or AS degrees (or anticipate getting the degree) from SCCC or any NYS community college, do not have to pay the SUNY application fee.
+Students with A.A. or A.S. degrees (or anticipate getting the degree) from SCCC or any New York state community college, do not have to pay the SUNY application fee.

 - What other documents do I need to send?
 How?

 You need to send your transcripts from your high school (yes, even if you have the degree from here) and transcripts from any and all colleges you have attended.
 Go to our Registrar’s office and have them send an official copy of your transcript (it will cost $4 per transcript).
 Also contact the Registrar’s office of all other colleges you have attended.
 They will want your signature to request a transcript to be sent.

 - What about Financial Aid?

 Complete the FAFSA and put all the schools you are applying to on it in order that these schools can access your information.
 Some schools also require the College Board Code (Union, RPI, Skidmore) All financial aid applications should be completed EARLY to maximize the amount of financial aid.
 Many schools start giving out in-house grants in February for Fall enrollment.

 Read All About It!

 Interested in possibly applying to SCCC?
 See our Viewbook.
 Want to know more about academics and being a student?
 Try our Catalog.
 These publications and more are on our Publications Page.